TomPace101/nanopore_diffusion/notes.md

 That is, it's always a path relative to the respective location given by folderstructure.
 In many cases, that means all it is is a filename.
 But in the case of paramgen, it needs more than that.
-Alternatively, you could add a folder field to paramgen input files, but that seems unnecessary.
+Alternatively, you could add a folder field to paramgen input files, but that seems unnecessary

+Then, at object initialization, those filename parameters are converted to Paths, by appending the folder specified in `_folders`.
+(This could even become an optional step in ParameterSet init: skip it for empty or nonexistent entries.)
+Instead of calling a function to get the full path, you use the appropriate attribute of the Path object.

+The catch is that sometimes you really do want a string, and you have to remember to cast it.

 _TODO_ should ParameterSet be split into a base class, and a derived class that includes all the doit support?